 It’s rarely been said that one has too much counter space.
 In fact, lack of counter space is one of the top complaints of homeowners who wished they had more room to make their kitchens function more efficiently.
 Extending that precious kitchen real estate is easier than you think and doesn’t have to blow your budget.
-In fact, making some minor tweaks to your kitchen can open up your space without costing you very much at all.
+In fact, some minor tweaks can make extra counter space in the kitchen without costing you very much at all.

 This month, Granite and TREND Transformations offers some solutions to gaining the counter space you need: